2490 N Cramer Street, Milwaukee, WI 53211

 On July 1, 2010, the Archdiocese established what is called an “In Solidum Team,” in which the pastoral care of four parishes, including Saints Peter and Paul, was entrusted to three priests.

 Today, Fr.
 Tim Kitzke serves as pastor and Fr.
-Carlos Londoño and Fr.
-Joseph Heit serve as associate pastors of this family of now five parishes, which includes Cathedral of St. John the Evangelist, Old Saint Mary, Our Lady of Divine Providence, Saints Peter and Paul, and Three Holy Women.
+Carlos Londoño, Fr.
+Joseph Heit, and Fr.
+Brian Mason serve as associate pastors of this family of now five parishes, which includes the Cathedral of St. John the Evangelist, Old Saint Mary, Our Lady of Divine Providence, Saints Peter and Paul, and Three Holy Women.
 They currently rotate from parish to parish for weekend Masses.